Hospitality Management at New York City College of Technology

 - Bachelor’s Degree in Hospitality

 Each year, College Factual ranks hospitality programs across the country.
-The following shows how RIT performed in these rankings.
+The following shows how City Tech performed in these rankings.

 Bachelor’s Degree Overall Quality & Other Notable Rankings

-The hospitality major at RIT is not ranked on College Factual’s Best Colleges and Universities for Hospitality Management.
+The hospitality major at City Tech is not ranked on College Factual’s Best Colleges and Universities for Hospitality Management.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-The median salary of hospitality students who receive their bachelor's degree at RIT is $38,310.
-This is great news for graduates of the program, since this figure is 5% higher than the national average of $36,364 for all hospitality bachelor's degree recipients.
+The median salary of hospitality students who receive their bachelor's degree at City Tech is $37,869.
+This is 4% higher than $36,364, which is the national average for all hospitality bachelor's degree recipients.

-Take a look at the following statistics related to the make-up of the hospitality majors at Rochester Institute of Technology.
+Take a look at the following statistics related to the make-up of the hospitality majors at New York City College of Technology.

-The following table and chart show the race/ethnicity for students who recently graduated from Rochester Institute of Technology with a bachelor's in hospitality.
+The following table and chart show the race/ethnicity for students who recently graduated from New York City College of Technology with a associate's in hospitality.

 |Race/Ethnicity||Number of Students|

-The following table and chart show the race/ethnicity for students who recently graduated from Rochester Institute of Technology with a master's in hospitality.
+The following table and chart show the race/ethnicity for students who recently graduated from New York City College of Technology with a bachelor's in hospitality.

 |Race/Ethnicity||Number of Students|